stjepanDeveloper/TODO-list-app/README.md

 It can be used by kids and/or adults.
 Currently there are no sound effects when you add and remove tasks but I plan to add that in the next version update also.

+The app was developed on the local server using MondoDB.
+It was later hosted on Heroku.
+To use this app you need to have a local server or host it online on some of the web hosting services.